-- - Number of days in the past 30 days adults report their physical health was not good.
-(2011 BRFSS Methodology)
+- Number of days in the past 30 days that adults self-reported their physical health was not good.

-The average number of days adults report their physical health was not good ranges from a low of 2.8 days in South Dakota to a high of 5.0 days or more in Tennessee and West Virginia.
+The average number of days adults report their physical health was not good ranges from a low of 2.9 days in Minnesota and North Dakota to a high of 5.0 days or more in Kentucky and West Virginia.
 The national average is 3.9 days, unchanged from the 2014 Edition.

-Poor physical health days are a general indicator of the population’s health related quality of life.
-The number of poor physical health days reveals information about total all cause morbidity within the population regardless of disease or health condition.
+Poor physical health days are a general indicator of the population’s health-related quality of life.
+The number of poor physical health days reveals information about the population’s total all-cause morbidity regardless of disease or health condition.
 Along with poor mental health days, it provides insight into overall health.
 An adolescent health study conducted in 2005 revealed that self-rated health, poor physical health days (past 30 days), poor mental health days (past 30 days), and activity limitation days (past 30 days) were significantly related to reduced life satisfaction, regardless of race or gender.
-Poor physical health is not only an indicator of current health status but a predictor of future health and future medical care; it has been shown to be a predictor of 1-month and 12-month hospitalization and mortality in a sample of older adults, after controlling for demographic factors and comorbidities.
+Poor physical health is not only an indicator of current health status but also a predictor of future health and future medical care.
+Self-assessed health status has been shown to forecast 1-month and 12-month hospitalization and mortality in a sample of older adults, after controlling for demographic factors and comorbidities.

 Dominick KL, Ahern FM, Gold CH, Heller DA: Relationship of health-related quality of life to health care utilization and mortality among older adults.
 Aging Clin Exp Res.
 2002;14:499-508.